8 Mistakes People Make Buying A Home Battery

 Mistake #1 – Not enough solar

-Most people buy a battery primarily to store their excess solar.
-But I see a lot of battery owners with too-small solar systems who don’t have enough excess solar to charge their battery through winter.
-That cripples their battery savings.
+Most people buy batteries primarily to store their excess solar energy.
+But I see many battery owners with too-small solar systems who don’t have enough excess solar energy to charge their batteries through winter, crippling their battery savings.

-Most family homes in Australia will need a pretty big solar system to fill a typical home battery through the entire year – including winter and overcast days.
-I’d recommend 10 kW of solar or more where possible.
+Most family homes in Australia will need a pretty big solar system to fill a typical home battery throughout the entire year—including winter and overcast days.
+I’d recommend 10 kW of solar as a minimum, where possible.

 Mistake #2 – Buying the cheapest home battery on the internet